 DoD ELAP – The Department of Defense Environmental Laboratory Accreditation Program provides a unified DoD program through which commercial environmental laboratories can voluntarily demonstrate competency and document conformance to the international quality systems standards as they are implemented by DoD.

-DOECAP - The U.S. Department of Energy’s Consolidated Audit Program is a component of the DOE’s Analytical Services Program, which focuses on management of environmental regulatory compliance programs, remediation, clean-up efforts, and waste management.
+DOECAP – The U.S. Department of Energy’s Consolidated Audit Program is a component of the DOE’s Analytical Services Program, which focuses on the management of environmental regulatory compliance programs, remediation, clean-up efforts, and waste management.
 DOECAP helps conduct assessments of environmental analytical laboratories through the DOECAP Accreditation Program.

 FedRAMP – The Federal Risk and Authorization Management Program is a cyber security risk management program for the purchase and use of cloud products and services that are used by U.S. federal agencies.
 Only cloud service providers with FedRAMP approval may work with government agencies.

 FSMA – The Food Safety Modernization Act was developed by the US Food and Drug Administration (FDA) and enacted by Congress to help prevent foodborne illness.
-FSMA reflects the FDA’s shift in focus from responding to foodborne illnesses to proactively preventing foodborne illness by better regulating the food supply chain.
+FSMA reflects the FDA’s shift in focus from responding to foodborne illnesses to proactively preventing foodborne illnesses by better regulating the food supply chain.

 NELAP – The National Environmental Laboratory Accreditation Program is an accreditation program specific to environmental laboratories.
 The laboratory and accreditation body standards for the program were originally modeled after sections of ISO/IEC 17025 and ISO/IEC 17011.
 Accreditation for NELAP is performed by participating U.S. state governmental agencies; control over scope, laboratory types accepted, and fees are all controlled by the state agency.